gildlab/ethgild/README.md

 No pegs.
 No collateral ratios.
 No DAOs.
 No admins.
 No upgrades.
 No liquidations.
 No complex contracts.

-Send ETH to the contract to receive erc20 and erc1155 in equal amounts at current gold price.
+Send ETH to the contract to receive erc20 and erc1155 in equal amounts at current reference gold price.

 Burn 100.1% erc20 against any erc1155 to unlock the ETH that was created against that erc1155.